Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Couples, locals, anyone wanting a relaxed day with watersports.

-Getting there: Five minutes from the airport along Airport Road.
+Getting there: About 20 to 25 minutes from Philipsburg along Airport Road.
 Multiple access points with free parking.

 Orient Bay (Baie Orientale)